Post-Newtonian expansion of fluxes from a scalar charge on an inclined-spherical orbit about a Kerr black hole

 \subsubsection{Angular functions}

-Next, we work out the PN expansion of the spheroidal harmonic functions, which are solutions of Eq.~\eqref{eq:spheroidH}.
-(In fact, part of this calculation has to precede finding the radial mode functions, as we must first determine the separation eigenvalues $\lambda_{\ell m\omega}$.)
+First, we work out the PN expansion of the spheroidal harmonic functions, which are solutions of Eq.~\eqref{eq:spheroidH}.
+Part of this calculation precedes the expansion of the radial mode functions, as we must first determine the separation eigenvalues $\lambda_{\ell m\omega}$.
 Our previous paper \cite{CastETC25a} discussed a procedure to PN expand generic spin-weighted spheroidal Legendre functions of $\th$ for arbitrary $\ell$, $m$, and $\omega$, where the spheroidicity factor $a \omega$ is a small parameter in the PN limit \cite{GanzETC07,SagoFuji15,FujiShib20,IsoyETC22}.

 In our present application, $s=0$ and we specialize our summary of the procedure for this particular case.
 The first step is to PN expand the azimuthal function $\varphi(\chi)$.
 However, $\varphi(\chi)$ enters into the calculation of the source amplitudes in Eq. \eqref{eq:asympAmp} only through the factor $e^{im\varphi}$.
 When we PN expand this term, the part that survives in the Newtonian limit has an important particular form that can be factored out.
 We find \cite{Cast25}